- Download Oscillogram Files

 Fig. 9.
 The calculated frequency signal

 When the button is pressed, the waveform is hidden, and the form for selecting the calculated expression is displayed on the screen.
 When the button is pressed again, the screen of the calculated signals disappears and the waveform is displayed in the form in which it was before the button was pressed.

 - The sum of two signals

 For the final calculated signal, instantaneous values can be displayed, as well as the module and phase obtained as a result of processing the obtained instantaneous signal using the Fourier filter.
 The module and phase are available only for periodic signals.

 The following options are available in the Settings section.

 Allows you to configure the on-screen analog and discrete waveform signals.
 The selection of the necessary signals is carried out by setting the appropriate checkbox.
 When setting the “Select All” checkbox, all checkboxes of analog or discrete signals are set or removed.

-Currently, the oscillogram viewer supports oscillogram recorded in the COMTRADE 1991, COMTRADE 1999 format (BINARY and ASCII).
+Currently, the oscillogram viewer supports oscillogram recorded in the COMTRADE 1991, COMTRADE 1999 format (BINARY and ASCII) and COMTRADE 2013 (ASCII).

-If the viewer does not open your oscillogram files, please inform us by e-mail email@example.com with attaching the oscillogram files, and we ary try to help you.
+If the viewer does not open your oscillogram files, please inform us by e-mail firstname.lastname@example.org with attaching the oscillogram files, and we are try to help you.